fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi ?",

-A single missing word (one `?`) can be solved quickly, two missing words will take a few hours, but 3 or more missing words can take a VERY long time to solve, since the program must try every possible word in every possible position, so try to avoid using multiple question marks if at all possible.
+A single missing word (one `?`) can be solved quickly, two missing words will take a few hours, but 3 or more missing words can take a VERY long time to solve, since the program must try every possible word in every possible position.

 ## Passphrase:

 ### Required

+A BIP39 passphrase (a.k.a. "extra word" or "advanced security") is not to be confused with your spending password, wallet password, or app login.

-If you didn't use a "BIP39 passphrase" (a.k.a. "extra word", "25th word" (not for ALGO), or "advanced security", NOT your wallet password or spending password) when you created the wallet, then leave this as blank:
+If you didn't use a "BIP39 passphrase" when you created the wallet, then leave this as blank:

     "passphrase": "",